teatwig/bearlytics/README.md

 A: No, but it will tell you how many people read your blog post about getting rich and famous.

 **Q: Do I need a cookie consent banner?**
-A: No, but you could add one if you want.
+A: No, but you can add one if you want.

 **Q: Can I use this for my business?**
 A: Yes, but you can't offer it as a service to your customers.